18F/identity-pki/.github/ISSUE_TEMPLATE/offboard-devops.md

 ---
 name: Offboarding
 about: Track removing credentials for a departing team member
-title: 'Offboard  for [insert team member's name]'
+title: "Offboarding for [insert team member's name]"
 labels: administration
 ---